jd78/express-cached-ldap/README.md

 Express-Cached-LDAP
 ========================

 Express-Cached-LDAP is an Active Directory authentication middleware for Express.js.
-It supports both user and groups authentication.
+It supports both users and groups authentication.
 The middleware caches the user authentication so that it queries Active Directory just once per user (until the cache expires).
-Express-Cached-LDAP depends strictly on express-ntlm (https://www.npmjs.com/package/express-ntlm) and activedirectory (https://www.npmjs.com/package/activedirectory).
+Express-Cached-LDAP depends strictly on express-ntlm, activedirectory and node-cache packages.

 ## Installation
     $ npm install express-cached-ldap --no-optional